 Classes have team meetings where every student is reviewed every week.
 Every student/family is assigned a case manager to check-in with them weekly to see how school is going and what support might be needed.
 If students are not completing work, or absent from class, or if depression is suspected (based on self-reporting or demeanor) students receive a home visit.
 When students are absent three or more times, the family receives a home visit.
 The resource officer is sent as the first home contact to find out how the school can help.
 Students and families have responded favorably to these visits.
-Our current data shows that our attendance rates of 87.04% are up a bit from last year at 86.4%.
-Student group attendance data show that our Hispanic students have also seen a small increase to 87.82% and white students = 86.65%.
-The attendance rates for our black students is down from 91.98% to 80.07%.
-Unfortunately, our chronic absenteeism rate is also up from 46% to 47.32% missing more than 10% of the school year.
-Even with the increased communication and connection with families, many students are not as productive (or earning credits) as much as they need to be in their academic programs.
-Going forward, JCCS is committed to increasing outreach through home visits to families.
+Even with the varied support provided to our students, our current data shows that our attendance rates of 80.78% are down a bit from last year from 86.4%.
+Student group attendance data show that our Hispanic students have also seen a dip to 80.53% and white students = 82.78%.
+The attendance rates for our black students is down from 80.07% to 78.15%.
+Unfortunately, our chronic absenteeism rate is also up from 47.32 to 66.27% missing more than 10% of the school year.
+Even with the increased communication and connection with families, many students are not attending school as much as needed.
+This trend seems to be across California too.
+Going forward, JCCS is committed to increasing outreach through home visits to families and to reviewing other root causes that might be contributing to our lower attendance rate.